MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/2-understand-service-principals.md

 User accounts aren't designed for unattended use.
 The authentication process for a user account often checks that a human is the entity that's trying to sign in.
 Increasingly, organizations use additional security checks during authentication.
 These checks include MFA, CAPTCHA checks, and inspecting the device and network that the user is using so that they can verify the legitimacy of a request to sign in.

 Pipelines are designed to run your deployments even when nobody is sitting there actively running them.
 In fact, most of the benefits of pipelines come from the fact that they are completely automated and don't require human interaction.
-If you store your username and password in a pipeline and try to use it to sign in, it probably won't work.
-Even if it does seem to work, it could easily break in the future if Azure AD or your organizational administrator adds more security checks to your user authentication process.
+If you store your username and password in a pipeline and try to use them to sign in, they probably won't work.
+Even if they do seem to work, they can easily break in the future if Azure AD or your organizational administrator adds more security checks to your user authentication process.

 > [!WARNING]
-> It's also a bad idea to save your username and password anywhere, since someone else might get access to it and then use it to impersonate you.
+> It's also a bad idea to save your username and password anywhere, because someone else might get access to them and then use them to impersonate you.

-For these reasons, the built-in pipeline tasks that interact with Azure don't even let you provide a user account's credentials.
+For these reasons, the built-in pipeline tasks that interact with Azure don't let you provide a user account's credentials.
 They require that you use a service principal.

 ## How do service principals work?